 Data bytes are always read from the head of tFIFO regardless of the value of the direction bit.
 For example if 44h, 33h, 22h is written to the FIFO, then reading the tFIFO will return 44h, 33h, 22h in the same order as was written.

-cnfgA (Configuration Register A) ADDRESS OFFSET = 400H Mode = 111 cnfgB (Configuration Register B) ADDRESS OFFSET = 401H Mode = 111
+cnfgA (Configuration Register A) ADDRESS OFFSET = 400H

 This register is a read only register.
 When read, 10H is returned.
 This indicates to the system that this is an 8-bit implementation.
 (PWord = 1 byte)